mbonell/openstack-sdks-dockerfiles/gophercloud/README.md

 Gophercloud
 ==========

-This build a development environment to work with the OpenStack Golang SDK: Gophercloud http://gophercloud.io/
+This image builds a development environment to work with the OpenStack Golang SDK: Gophercloud http://gophercloud.io/

 Build
 -----